Giant Bomb at Nite (12/06/23)

 Achievements are extra challenges added into video games that sometimes carry a point value or unlock bonus material, and are sometimes solely for bragging rights.

-An Air Combo differs from a Juggle in that the character jumps up to meet his enemy, instead of launching him, and then attacks him in the air.
+An Air Combo differs from a Juggle in that the character jumps up to meet his enemy.
+Instead, they launched them and then attacks their opponent in the air.

 A quick burst of speed either forward or backward whilst in the air.